anetczuk/ros-diagram-tools/doc/cmd_args_tools.md

   --descriptionjsonfile DESCRIPTIONJSONFILE
                         Path to JSON file with items description --pkgsfilterlist PKGSFILTERLIST
-                        PAth to file with list of packages to filter --outdir OUTDIR       Output HTML
+                        Path to file with list of packages to filter -iri, --includerosinternals
+                        Include ROS internal items like /rosout and /record_* --outdir OUTDIR       Output HTML
 ```